pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "PriceOrRemainderRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceOrRemainderTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class PriceOrRemainderRenderValue extends GenericRenderValue<PriceOrRemainder> {
+export class PriceOrRemainderTextFormattableValue extends GenericTextFormattableValue<PriceOrRemainder> {
     constructor(data: PriceOrRemainder | undefined);
-}

-// Warning: (ae-missing-release-tag) "PriceRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "PriceRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class PriceRenderValue extends GenericRenderValue<Decimal> {
-    constructor(data: Decimal | undefined);
-}

-// @public (undocumented)
-export namespace PriceRenderValue {
-    const // (undocumented)
-    decimalConstructor: typeof Decimal;
 }

 // Warning: (ae-missing-release-tag) "PriceStepperIncubator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)